Aosana/Brii/README.md

 ### Start Skyrim

 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the game's root directory.

+## Using Wabbajack

+### Preparations

+Download the release to a _working folder_.
+This folder **must not** be in a _common folder_ like your Desktop, Downloads or Program Files folder.
+It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

+### Downloading and Installing

+The download and installation process can take a little while (an hour or more) depending on your system specs.
+Wabbajack will calculate the amount of threads it will use at the start of the installation.
+To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

+1. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Brii"
+2. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
+This specific folder can be on a different drive if you wish!
+3. Download the latest release of `Brii` from the Github
+4. Select the created folder in step 1 as your installation folder
+5. Select the created folder in step 2 as your downloads folder
+6. Click the Go/Begin button and wait for Wabbajack to finish

+### Problems With Wabbajack

+There are a lot of different scenarios where Wabbajack will produce an error.
+I recommend re-running Wabbajack before posting anything.
+Wabbajack will continue where it left off so you lose no progress.

+Seriously, simply retrying the Wabbajack download fixes most problems.

+**Could not download x**:

+If a mod updates and the old files got deleted, it is impossible to download them.
+In this case, just wait until I update the Modlist.

+Some files are known to be problematic, it is likely those are the ones that failed.
+You can download them manually from their source and place the archives **AS IS** in the downloads folder.

+**x is not a whitelisted download**:

+This can happen when I update the modlist.
+Check if a new update is available and wait if there is none.

+**Wabbajack could not find my game folder**:

+Wabbajack will not work with a pirated version of the game.
+If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

+### Pagefile In The Prevention Of Memory Crashes

+Bigger Skyrim mod lists need a lot of memory, and when there is not enough available it may fail to allocate more.
+To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.